 Computing and Data Resources

-There is a dedicated TA to assist students with data and programming related questions.
+There is a dedicated TA to assist students with data and programming-related questions.
 Students who are writing empirical papers, or working on empirical projects either in a lecture (other than UN 3412 Econometrics) or a seminar, may schedule an appointment to speak with the TA during his or her office hours regarding programming issues.
-Details on scheduling a Zoom meeting will be posted on the Advisors page and the Computing and Data Resources page early in the semester.
+Details on scheduling a meeting will be posted on the Advisors page early in the semester.
 The TA will be able to answer questions regarding STATA and R programming.
 On the Computing and Data Resources page, you will also find some basic STATA and R tutorials and links to more information on the web.
 Students who are taking econometrics should consult with their econometrics TAs regarding their programming issues.

 Director of Undergraduate Studies